esun126/jina-test/README.md

 ### Web Application

-The repository also includes a web application that provides a user-friendly interface for learning from online documents using Jina AI APIs.
+The repository includes a web application that provides a user-friendly interface for learning from online documents using Jina AI APIs.

 To run the web application: